Alfa Romeo 159

-The Alfa Romeo 159 (Type 939) is a compact executive car manufactured and marketed by Alfa Romeo between 2004 and 2011.
-Introduced at the 2005 Geneva Motor Show, as a replacement for the 156, the 159 used the GM/Fiat Premium platform, shared with the Alfa Romeo Brera and Spider as well as the Kamal and Visconti concept cars.
+The Alfa Romeo 159 (Type 939) is a car built by Italian marque Alfa Romeo between 2004 and 2011.
+It is a large family car in the compact-executive market segment with four-door saloon and five-door estate variants.
+Introduced at the 2005 Geneva Motor Show as a replacement for the 156, the 159 used the GM/Fiat Premium platform, shared with the Alfa Romeo Brera and Spider as well as the Kamal and Visconti concept cars.

 The 159 placed third in the 2006 European Car of the Year awards.
 Production of the 159 ended in November 2011, with 247,661 cars manufactured.
 The 159's late transition to what was fundamentally made as an E segment platform resulted in the 159 having excessive weight, a problem shared by the Brera coupé and Spider.

 Styling

 The 159 was designed by Giorgetto Giugiaro in collaboration with the Centro Stile Alfa Romeo.
-The nose features a traditional Alfa Romeo V-shaped grille and bonnet, and cylindrical headlight clusters.
-Similar to its coupé counterpart, the front of the car was influenced by the 2002 Brera Concept also designed by Giugiaro, as Fiat asked Giugiaro to transfer the design of the later on its future saloon.
+The nose features a traditional Alfa Romeo V-shaped grille and bonnet, as well as cylindrical headlight clusters.
+Similar to its coupé counterpart, the front of the car was influenced by the 2002 Brera Concept also designed by Giugiaro, as Fiat asked Giugiaro to transfer the design of the latter on its future saloon.

 A high waistline broadens until it reaches the rear "C" pillar.
 Several exterior design cues were intended to make the car appear larger, supposedly to appeal to potential buyers in the United States; where the 159 was ultimately never marketed.

 Initial Centro Stile proposals of Tipo 939 exterior from 2001 were rejected but the interior design would be developed further.
 The interior recalls styling elements from earlier cars, including the 156, such as deeply recessed instruments angled toward the driver.
-Alfa Romeo intended for the 159 to compete more directly with BMW, Mercedes-Benz and Audi by using higher-quality interior materials.
+Alfa Romeo intended for the 159 to compete more directly with BMW, Mercedes-Benz, and Audi by using higher-quality interior materials.